- July 17, 2018

 - Posted by: admin

-Also called unilateral hearing loss, single-sided hearing loss or single-sided deafness (SSD), this is a hearing loss that typically occurs in one ear only.
+Also called unilateral hearing loss, single-sided hearing loss or single-sided deafness (SSD).
+Which is a hearing loss that typically occurs in one ear only.

 Oftentimes that means the other ear is healthy and can hear at normal hearing levels.
 Single-sided hearing can be severe, moderate or out-and-out loss depending on the cause and presentation.